 View from the Mount Archer platform walk.
 Photo: Kerry Heaney

 Interpretive Indigenous signage from the local Darumbul culture adds another level of understanding to the walk.
-Enjoy this walk at any time but sunrise and sunsets are particularly popular with locals.
+Enjoy this walk at any time, but sunrise and sunset are particularly popular with locals.

 The elevated Mount Archer walking platform offers panoramic views.
 Photo: Kerry Heaney